March 17th Online Resource Letter for Parents and Students

 Did you know that research shows that reading OUTSIDE of class is the real ticket to academic achievement?

 We use theme readers (textbooks) for whole group instruction, differentiated readers (leveled books) for small group instruction, novels, Scholastic News, and the Promethean board/research to extend our learning.
 Reading outside of class and using additional resources are both stressed daily.

-We have settled in for a prosperous year of reading, reading, reading!
+We have enjoyed a prosperous year of reading, reading, reading!

 Success with reading provides the foundation for learning.
 Please take every opportunity to model reading for your child, read aloud to your children, listen to them read, and encourage independent reading along with critical thinking discussions between you and all of your children.
 Someday they will thank you.

 Fourth grade students will also write for many purposes.
 We will follow the Common Core State Standards for English Language Arts to empower students to become independent readers, researchers, note takers, writers, listeners, speakers, and critical thinkers who confidently approach and respond to Literature, Social Studies, Science, and global questions.
 Mrs. Hainsfurther loves for students to write because it deepens comprehension and prepares students for a successful future!

 4H HOMEROOM SCHEDULE